ADVERTISEMENT

 If you want to display the uniform, keep it out for six months at a time at most, followed by six months in storage.

-Sunny Jane Morton
+Grace Dobush and Sunny Jane Morton

 Preserving Medals

-• Avoid exposing medals to high-intensity lights or heat.
+• Avoid exposing medals to high-intensity lights or heat

 Preserving Flags

 Textiles are especially vulnerable to light, dirt, extreme temperatures, humidity, bugs and pollution.
 The best course of action is to buy an acid-free flag box and interleave the fabric with acid-free tissue paper.
 Some climates require different methods of protection, however.
 In desert areas, use unbleached cotton instead of tissue paper; in semitropical and tropical climes, you need to take extra care to keep insects away.
-The Smithsonian Museum Conservation Institute says using tin containers has been successful in some places.

 Grace Dobush